-I GOT my first real sense of the best of Gibraltar during a night at the cinema six years ago.
+I GOT my first real sense of the best of Gibraltar during a night at the cinema a decade ago.

 It was the night of the Oscars, and I was appropriately watching the King’s Speech – and in the King’s Bastion leisure centre, no less.